-The closure of bank branches up and down the country is seeing small businesses facing many new tough challenges.
+With more and more bank branch closures happening up and down the country, many small businesses are facing new challenges.
 This is due to a significant amount of small businesses dealing with cash and cheques as well as valuing face to face interaction with bank staff.

 What does bank branch closures mean for small businesses?

 The Federation of Small Business (FSB) says that the number of UK bank branches has halved to just over 8000 in the past 25 years.
 They also fear that many more branches are set to close meaning that the proximity of bank branches will become less as the distance between branches grows.